futagoza/eslint-config-futagozaryuu/packages/@futagoza/eslint-config/README.md

 > This package contains configuration files for ESLint v6+<br>

 These is the default configuration for ESLint that I use in my JavaScript and TypeScript projects.
-It extends my other ESLint configurations to create a single unified configuration that can easily be used when working with Node v8+ while requiring the use of TypeScript and/or Vue.js source file linting.
+It extends my other ESLint configurations to create a single unified configuration that can easily be used when working with Node v8+ while requiring the use of TypeScript and/or HTML script linting.

 ## installation